VIC.GOV.AU | Policy and Advisory Library

 Corporate

 All land acquired for educational purposes is acquired in the name of the Minister for Education.
-Corporate staff have delegated authority to act on the minister’s behalf in acquiring land.
+Corporate staff have delegated authority to act on the minister’s behalf in acquiring land and property.

 Only the Minister for Education (delegated to corporate staff) has the legal ability to enter into a lease of land or premises under the Education and Training Reform Act 2006 (Vic).
 All such leases must be for a purpose recognised under the Act.